clash-lang/clash-compiler/docs/developing-hardware/flags.rst

 -fclash-no-escaped-identifiers
   Disable extended identifiers, as used in some HDLs like VHDL to allow more flexibility with names.
-Clash will only generate normal idenfiers if this is used.
+Clash will only generate basic identifiers if this is used.

   **Default:** Escaped identifiers are allowed

+-fclash-lower-case-basic-identifiers
+  Clash will only generate lower case basic identifiers if this is used.
+This affects places where the various HDLs only allow basic identifiers to be used, most notably module and file names.

+  **Default:** Disabled

 -fclash-compile-ultra
   Aggressively run the normalizer, potentially gaining much better runtime